 Training machine learning models with large datasets can incur significant resource contention on shared clusters.
 Yet in exploratory settings, better models can be obtained faster by directing resources to jobs with the most potential for improvement.
 SLAQ is a cluster scheduling system for approximate ML training jobs that aims to maximize the overall job quality.
 Experiments show that SLAQ achieves a quality improvement of up to 73% and a delay reduction of up to 44%.

-In Proc.
 ACM Symposium on Cloud Computing (SoCC '17).
 Santa Clara, CA, USA

 Best Paper Award

 Poster at the 1st SysML Conference (SysML '18).
 Stanford, CA, USA

 Xin Jin, Xiaozhou Li, Haoyu Zhang, Robert Soule, Nate Foster, Jeongkeun Lee, Changhoon Kim, Ion Stoica